RutujaJotrao/OES_Project/README.md

 # OES_Project
+The main objective of our system is to systematically evaluate the candidate thoroughly through a fully automated system that not only saves time wastage but also gives fast and accurate results.
+It is developed using PHP , HTML , JavaScript, CSS and MY SQL which fully meets the objectives of the system.
 Online Examination Management System.
 It consists of four main modules namely Admin, Teacher, Student and Exam.
 It is further bifurcated into sub modules and they are as follows:
 1. ADMIN: It consists sub modules like Login, Teacher Management, Student Management and Exam Management.
 Admin controls the whole system.